-Natural Balance Synergy Formula dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Natural Balance Synergy Dog Food receives the Advisor’s above-average tier rating of 4.5 stars.

-The Natural Balance Synergy product line lists one dry dog food, claimed to meet AAFCO nutrient profiles for all life stages.
+The Natural Balance Synergy product line includes one dry dog food, claimed to meet AAFCO nutrient profiles for all life stages.

 Natural Balance Synergy Formula